Yagisan/Yagisans-Wasteland-Overhaul/README.md

 #### Ronnie Shaw
 * Ronnie Shaw now sells MM Clothing.

-#### Bunker Hill Caravans
-* Sandbox Radius for all traders quintupled.
-(512 to 2560)
-* Sandbox Radius for all trader guards trippled.
-(512 to 1536)
-* Sandbox Radius for all trader brahmin trippled.
-(500 to 1500)
-* Trashcan Carla now has an eyebot instead of a brahmin.
-* Cricket now has a brahmaluff instead of a brahmin.

-#### Settlement Provisioners
-* Provisioners now spawn with an Automatron Style Mr Handy, called a Logistics Bot, instead of a brahmin.
-* The Logistics Bot outfitted for carrying supplies.
-It also armed and will defend itself, friends and allies.

 ### Weapons
 * Creation Club Brotherhood of Steel skinned weapons created for: 10mm, .44, Hunting Rifle, Assault Rifle, Combat Shotgun, Laser, Missile Launcher, Minigun, Gattling Gun, and Insitute Weapons.
 * Creation Club Gunner skinned weapons created for: 10mm, .44, Hunting Rifle, Assault Rifle, Combat Shotgun, Laser, Missile Launcher, Minigun, Gattling Gun, and Insitute Weapons.